vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 Lets go to our main `draw()` function, and execute the draw

-We need to add the draw commands beetween VkCmdBeginRenderPass and vkCmdEndRenderPass
+We need to add the draw commands between VkCmdBeginRenderPass and vkCmdEndRenderPass
 ```cpp

 vkCmdBeginRenderPass(cmd, &rpInfo, VK_SUBPASS_CONTENTS_INLINE);